FENECON Industrial S — Assembly and Operating Instructions

 The emergency stop is acknowledged at the acknowledge button on the emergency stop switch.

-There is also the option of installing an external acknowledgement button; further information can be found in chapter 6.6.5 Connecting the signal interface.
+There is also the option of installing an external acknowledgement key; further information can be found in the section Connection — Signal interface.

 2.4.3.
 Earthing connections inside/outside

-Battery energy storage has 4 earthing connections located at the bottom of the four corners.
-There is also a PE rail inside the Control Cabinet for the mains-side connection. (see 6.6.2 Grid connection and 6.6.3 Connection of additional potential equalization)
+The electrical energy storage has 4 earthing connections, which are located at the bottom of the four corners.
+There is also a PE rail inside the Control Cabinet for the grid connection (see sections AC connection and Connection — Additional equipotential bonding).

 2.5.
 Residual risks